Oklahoma City Thunder (28-20, 10-13 away) vs. Detroit Pistons (22-24, 13-9 home)

 - The Pistons trace their roots to Fort Wayne, Indiana, where they were known as the Zollner Pistons.
 (Pretty sick logo).

 - What’s a Zollner Piston?
 A piston manufactured by then-team owner Fred Zollner, who named the club after his personal business.

 - When the team moved to Detroit in 1957, Zollner dropped his name from the nickname but retained Pistons.
 The name was fitting for the Motor City.

 Detroit plays at an excruciating slow pace.
 While they’re already in the bottom third of the league in pace, it’s the last 10 games where they’ve really been stagnant.
 Less than 98 possessions a game while the Thunder have increased that to 101 per game.
 If Oklahoma City can grind out a few more possessions tonight, could be huge.

 Oklahoma City’s bench ranks 28th in the NBA in points contributed per game.
 They’re averaging 24.6 points per game.
 With Raymond Felton playing well lately, the Thunder have benefited.
 Felton and Co. have been a large part of the winning streak.
 Their ability to evaporate deficits or extend leads has been wonderful.

 These are those “dot dot dot” teams Carmelo Anthony has been talking about.
 While they struggled with the Nets, it’s the Big Three who need to step up and take this game over.
 There isn’t a lot of fire power for the Pistons.
 If these three can get in sync, this game may be over quick.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!